 4.5 Shore excursions and activities.

 The information contained in our brochure is correct to the best of our knowledge at the time of the brochure going to print.
 Our brochure descriptions may refer to activities that are available in the ports you are visiting.
 We have no responsibility for any such activities, which are neither run, supervised nor controlled in any way by us.
 These activities are provided by local operators who are entirely independent of us and we act as the agent for these operators.
-They do not form any part of your contract with us even where we suggest particular operators and/or assist you in booking such activities in any way.
+They do not form any part of your contract with us even where we suggest particular operators and/or assist you in booking such activities in any way unless they are expressly booked as part of your package holiday.
 Accordingly, we cannot accept any liability in relation to such activities and the acceptance of liability contained in section 5.7 below will not apply to them.
 We cannot guarantee accuracy at all times of information given in relation to such activities or about the resorts/area you are visiting generally (except where this concerns the services which will form part of your contract) or that any particular excursion or activity which does not form part of our contract will take place as these services are not under our control.
 If you feel that any of the activities mentioned in our brochure, which are not part of our contract, are vital to the enjoyment of your holiday, write to us immediately and we will tell you the latest known situation.
 If we become aware of any material alterations to resorts/area information and or such outside activities, which can reasonably be expected to affect your decision to book a holiday with us, we will pass on this information at the time of the booking.
 Please note: Special arrangements for those guests with reduced mobility or disability may be available on certain shore excursions that have been risk assessed as suitable.
 For details including any cost consequences for making those special arrangements, please email email@example.com with details of any special requirements.
 Where applicable, please also provide wheelchair/scooter dimensions, weight and battery type.

 5. Additional information